 P9 Signature is no ordinary pair of headphones.
 Launched to celebrate Bowers & Wilkins’ 50th anniversary, these luxurious headphones are capable of delivering resolution and detail like no other headphones around.
 They also have the ability to present recordings as though you are listening to a high-end Hi-fi system, rather than headphones.
 But don’t take our word for it – find a local retailer and have a listen.
 And to help you on your way, here are ten tracks to put them through their paces.

-Teho Teardo and Blixa Bargeld – Alone with the moon
+1. Teho Teardo and Blixa Bargeld – Alone With The Moon

 Former Bad Seed Blixa and Spanish cellist Teho here take on a Tiger Lillies classic with some success.
 The wonderful wheezy church organ is full of detail, as are the lush strings, while Blixa’s laconic, beautiful voice takes centre stage.
 And with the P9 Signature it is as though he really is there in front of you; the amazing presentation is similar to listening on a pair of high-quality Hi-Fi speakers.